MashrafiGit/flower_shop/README.md

 - Clone or download the repository
 - Open `index.html` in any modern web browser
   **or**
-- Visit the live demo (if available)
+- Visit the live demo using the link above

 ---